dfgordon/Realm/scripts/README.md

  * `realm-monster` (disk2), a blank disk, do not include DOS
  * `realm-setup` (disk3), bootable with greeting program `GUTEN TAG`
 2. The content of the greeting program is not important, as it will be overwritten.
-3. Run the `deploy-binaries.py` script.
+3. Run the `deploy-binaries-dos33.py` script.
 This gathers machine code, map files, and artwork, and puts them into four directories in correspondence with the four disks.
 4. Use `CiderPress` to copy the contents of the directories onto the corresponding disk images.
 Use multiple selection to copy all the files for a given disk at once.
 5. Use `CiderPress` to remove the `.TXT` extension from the text files
 6. Move the disk images to the Macintosh, putting them in the `Virtual ][` `disk folder`
-7. Run the `deploy-all.scpt` script.
+7. Run the `deploy-bas-dos33.scpt` script.
 This reads the BASIC programs from the Mac, enters them line by line into the virtual machine, figures out their size, and saves them as binaries onto the appropriate deployment disk images.
 The user is prompted for which disks to deploy.
 This script may take a couple minutes.
 	* For a fresh deployment, there will be several (non-fatal) errors, because the script tries to delete the existing deployed files.
 This unfortunately will slow down `Virtual ][`, because it will change speed in response to the bell sound.

 Pure Windows Deployment